Snehith-Yamlapalli/Irctc-App-Enhancement/README.md

 Make sure you have python3 and pip3 installed
 - Run ```pip3 install -r requirements.txt```
 - Run ```python3 app.py```
+- Go to the templates folder and run the **IRCTC Main Page.html** with live server.

 ### Apis used for fetching station data
 * https://api.railyatri.in/api/common_city_station_search.json